Sole proprietorship vs. LLC: What you need to know

 Whether you’re a sole proprietor or LLC, your workers’ compensation requirements will likely be the same if you hire an employee.
 Most states require any business with employees to carry workers’ compensation, and some states have specific requirements for whether coverage is required for the sole owner.

-If you hire employees, it’s especially beneficial to file as an LLC for liability purposes.
-Workers’ compensation insurance would cover an employee’s workplace injury if one occurs.
-It wouldn’t provide protection for any other kind of liability from an employee’s negligence or accidental damage of property.
+If you decide to hire employees, it’s especially beneficial to file as an LLC for liability purposes.
+Workers’ compensation coverage would provide protection in the event that an employee suffers a workplace injury.
+However, it wouldn’t provide protection for any other kind of liability from an employee’s negligence or accidental damage of property.